 A correctly installed, sports-specific subfloor further contributes to the strength and integrity of the wood, and a sports floor finish makes the wood glossy and protects it from damage.
 Properly maintaining your sports floor will work to preserve its integrity and attractiveness.

-The Philadelphia Floor Store is your one-stop sports floor resource.
+City Floor Supply is your one-stop sports floor resource.

 For more information on your options for sports flooring, get in touch with a hardwood flooring expert at (484) 866-8849 or email@example.com.